brendt/stitcher.io/src/content/blog/2017-10-22-phpstorm-performance.md

 Managing directories requires a bit of time for each project, but it's worth the performance gain in the long run.

+## Font rendering on OSX

+There's a confirmed issue in the JRE with certain fonts.
+While this might seem like a minor detail, certain fonts actually require a lot of processor power to render text, slowing down PHPStorm in its whole.

+I've written a separate blog post on this issue, and how you can fix it.
+You can read it [here](/blog/phpstorm-performance-issues-on-osx).

 ## On a personal note

 I didn't start this post by writing my own thoughts, because I figured people were looking for some quick tips to speed of their IDE.